ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

 <grid-example title='Cell Renderer' name='cell-renderer' type='mixed'></grid-example>

+## Custom Group Cell Renderer Example

+The example below demonstrates how to implement a simple custom group cell renderer.

+- The example has a custom icon which represents whether the group is open
+- Reacts to the row events if the group is expanded from another source
+- Cleans up event listeners when it's disposed of

+<grid-example title='Group Renderers' name='custom-group-renderer' type='mixed' options='{"enterprise": true, "modules": ["clientside", "rowgrouping"]}'></grid-example>

 ## Accessing Cell Renderer Instances

 After the grid has created an instance of a cell renderer for a cell it is possible to access that instance.
 This is useful if you want to call a method that you provide on the cell renderer that has nothing to do with the operation of the grid.
 Accessing cell renderers is done using the grid API `getCellRendererInstances(params)`.